e-mission/e-mission-server/zephyr/README.zephyr.md

 - Change the sampling rate if needed.
 Default is every hour.
 (Profile -> Developer Zone -> Sync)

 ## Analysing data ##
+The data from your phone goes directly to a server for open data.
+The password for the server is concatenation of the first names of the maintainer's advisors and associated labs (R....D....R...B...).
+All information can be found in the third sentence of her home page https://people.eecs.berkeley.edu/~shankari/.

+The server contains several reference notebooks to help you evaluate the power drain of your sensing regime.
-Re-run the reference notebooks to match your experiment. http://34.239.42.177:8888/tree/zephyr/reference
+Re-run them to match your experiment. http://34.239.42.177:8888/tree/zephyr/reference
 Make sure to change the `label`, `start_ts` and `end_ts` to match your experiment.